autocontracts/permissioned-blocks/whitepaper.md

 ## IPFS Token Authentication

-The modified version of IPFS uses token authentication in conjuction with the IPFS Bitswap algorithm to determine whether a request for an IPFS data block should be distributed or not.
-The token is similar to a Javascript Web Token (JWT) employed in exisiting authentication systems used on the internet today.
+The modified version of IPFS uses token authentication in conjunction with the IPFS Bitswap algorithm to determine whether a request for an IPFS data block should be distributed or not.
+The token is similar to a Javascript Web Token (JWT) employed in existing authentication systems used on the internet today.
 The token is divided into segments, with the last segment containing a digital signature of the person who created the token.
 The token signature is generated using the blockchain account of token creator.

 ## Permissioned Blocks